 Mr. Chotiner’s practice also includes the defense of claims brought under Title III of the Americans with Disabilities Act.
-These matters generally involve disabled individuals suing businesses and other places of public accommodation, claiming that barriers exist which allegedly prevent them from fully enjoying the products and services being offered.
-Many such claims allege “physical barriers,” such as inaccessible restrooms and parking lots, but over the past few years the scope of the claims has expanded to allegations that a business’ website is inaccessible or otherwise non-compliant.
-In addition, Mr. Chotiner’s practice includes issues arising under the Fair Housing Act and similar state and local laws.
+These matters generally involve disabled individuals suing businesses, property owners and other places of public accommodation, claiming that barriers exist which allegedly prevent them from fully enjoying the products and services being offered.
+Many such claims allege “physical barriers,” such as inaccessible restrooms and parking lots, but over the past few years the scope of the claims has expanded to allegations that a business’ website or mobile application is inaccessible or otherwise non-compliant.
+In addition, Mr. Chotiner’s practice includes claims arising under the Fair Housing Act and similar state and local housing laws.

 Mr. Chotiner also has experience in other areas of commercial and complex litigation, including breach of contract, commercial disputes, insurance litigation, landlord and tenant issues, and real estate and business torts.
 He is also experienced in probate, trust and fiduciary litigation.